 The S&P and Dow Jones industrial average have repeatedly hit

-record highs this year, including earlier in the week, but the
+record highs this year, including earlier this week, but the

-strong gains have triggered some concerns about how much further
+strong gains have triggered worries about how much further the

 With almost three-fourths of S&P 500 companies reporting

 results so far, 68.5 percent have beaten profit expectations,